mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Verify that none of the public keys in the UpdatePath appear in any node of the new ratchet tree.

-  * Merge the UpdatePath into the new ratchet tree as described in
+  * Merge the UpdatePath into the new ratchet tree, as described in
     {{synchronizing-views-of-the-tree}}.

   * Construct a provisional GroupContext object containing the following values: